noec764/erpnext/docs/dooks/accounts/opening-accounts.md

 <!-- add-breadcrumbs -->
 # Updating Opening Balance in Accounts

-If you are a new company you can start using Dooks accounting module by going to chart of accounts.
+If you are a new company you can start using Dokie accounting module by going to chart of accounts.
 However, if you are migrating from a legacy accounting system like Tally or a Fox Pro based software we recommend that you start using accounting in a new financial year, but you could start midway too.
-To setup your accounts, you will need the following for the “day” you start using accounting in Dooks:
+To setup your accounts, you will need the following for the “day” you start using accounting in Dokie:

 * Opening capital accounts - like your shareholder’s (or owner’) capital, loans, bank balances on that day.

 * List of outstanding sales and purchase invoices (Payables and Receivables).

 If you were using another accounting software before, firstly you should close financial statements in that software.
-The closing balance of the accounts should be updated as an opening balance in the Dooks.
-Before starting to update opening balance, ensure that your [Chart of Accounts](/dooks/accounts/chart-of-accounts.md) has all the Accounts required.
+The closing balance of the accounts should be updated as an opening balance in the Dokie.
+Before starting to update opening balance, ensure that your [Chart of Accounts](/dokie/accounts/chart-of-accounts.md) has all the Accounts required.

 > Opening entry is only for Balance Sheet accounts and not for the Accounts in the Profit and Loss statement.